 Money problems tend to hinder bouncing back.

 As I tried to regroup, I ran into a huge roadblock.
 Money – ’cause when you lose your business, you lose your income.
-Reaching out to contacts in the ballroom dance industry brought no leads for work.
+Reaching out to contacts in the ballroom dance industry brought no leads.
 I’d have to get a job doing something besides ballroom dancing.
 But what?